GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/openid-connect.md

 ## oxAuth RP

-The Gluu Server ships with an optional OpenID Connect RP web application, which is handy for testing.
-It's called oxauth-rp.
-During Gluu Server setup, you'll be asked if you want to install it--which you should on a development environment.
-It will be deployed on `https://<hostname>/oxauth-rp`.
+The Gluu Server ships with an optional OpenID Connect RP web application called oxauth-rp which is handy for testing.

+During Gluu Server setup you'll be asked if you want to install the oxauth-rp (it should be installed on a development environment).
+If you decide to install it, oxAuth RP will be deployed on `https://<hostname>/oxauth-rp`.

-Using this tool you can exercise all of the OpenID Connect API's, including discovery, client registration, authorization, token, userinfo, and end_session.
+Using the oxAuth RP you can exercise all of the OpenID Connect API's, including discovery, client registration, authorization, token, userinfo, and end_session.